kbelleau/stowed/README.md

 # My Stowed Files
-Configuration files for various GNU programs.
+Contains configuration files for various GNU programs.
 Mainly Emacs and Bash.

 These configurations are intended to be used with GNU `stow` on MacOS; however this is not a requirement.

+Executable scripts are located in `local/bin/`.

 ## Installing GNU stow
 Install GNU `stow` via your system package manager.